minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 = Research Design <research-design>
-This section will deal with the reasoning behind the chosen roll-call votes and campaign contributions, and the hypothesis which are set up for the analysis.
+This section will deal with the reasoning behind the chosen roll-call votes and campaign contributions, and the hypotheses which are set up for the analysis.

 == Stratmann's Specifications <vote_spec>
 // Conditions met: Vote repition, winners & losers defined,
-#cite(<stratmann-2002>, form: "prose") follows a similar methodology to
+#cite(<stratmann-2002>, form: "prose"), who follows a similar methodology as
-determine the causal relationship between campaign contributions and the representative's vote shares, defines the following roll-call votes preconditions for his research: the votes are not only repeated but also exhibit changes in voting behavior @KauKeenanRubin[p.276] @stratmann-2002.
-Moreover, the winners and losers of the votes need to be defined, the precise subject voted on should not be repeated again.
-This way patterns in contribution and voting behavior can be deduced more easily.
+this paper, defines the following roll-call votes preconditions for his
+research: the votes are not only repeated but also exhibit changes in voting behavior @KauKeenanRubin[p.276] @stratmann-2002.
+Moreover, the winners and losers of the votes need to be defined, and the precise subject voted on should not be repeated again.
+This way, patterns in contribution and voting behavior can be deduced more easily.
 These conditions are met in this analysis.
-There are six roll-call votes which are related to methane pollution safeguards (i.e. the methane emissions of fossil fuel companies), and these are not repeated to this date, since the vote relates to the acceptance or rejection of an increase in environmental regulation, the winners and losers of the votes are clearly defined.
+There are six roll-call votes which are related to methane pollution safeguards, and these are not repeated to this date.
+Since these votes relate to the acceptance or rejection of an increase in environmental regulation, the winners and losers of the votes are clearly defined.

-// Conditions not met: clearly articulated positions, contribution industry size There are conditions, however, which Stratmann sets up which are not met in this paper.
-On the one hand, he stipulates that the research should treat a topic where representatives do not typically take clear stance in their election campaigns @stratmann-2002[p.4].
+// Conditions not met: clearly articulated positions, contribution industry size There are conditions, however, which Stratmann sets up, that are not met in this paper.
+On the one hand, he stipulates that the research should treat a topic where representatives do not typically take a clear stance in their election campaigns @stratmann-2002[p.4].
 This is not met here, since environmental positions are usually quite polarizing, and most legislators have clear positions on environment, due to their party line and also their personal